 Overlap of positioning to a record on a track requires adding RPS CCWs to the direct access storage device channel programs.
-DOS/VSE system control and service programs that support RPS, dynamically build these CCWs during program execution provided that the supervisor is generated with RPS support and that the direct access storage device has the feature.
+VSE/Advanced Functions system control and service programs that support RPS, dynamically build these CCWs during program execution provided that the supervisor is generated with RPS support and that the direct access storage device has the feature.

-RPS support for DOS/VSE is provided in all access methods which support RPS DASD devices and in the DOS/VSE system control and service programs where the implementation benefits total system performance.
-Implementation of RPS support in DOS/VSE utilizes virtual storage to enable you to use RPS to avoid recompiling or relink-editing your problem programs.
+RPS support within VSE/Advanced Functions is provided in all access methods which support RPS DASD devices and in the VSE/Advanced Functions system control and service programs where the implementation benefits total system performance.
+Implementation of RPS support in VSE/Advanced Functions utilizes virtual storage to enable you to use RPS to avoid recompiling or relink editing your problem programs.
 The partition GETVIS area is used to generate an extension to the DTF, and the shared virtual area is used to hold the RPS phases which are used in lieu of the logic modules of LIOCS.

 Efficient use of RPS depends on each channel program's ability to free that channel so that it can service requests for other devices.
-Programs using DOS/VSE DASD LIOCS access methods will have RPS channel programs built by the access method.
+Programs using VSE/Advanced Functions DASD LIOCS access methods will have RPS channel programs built by the access method.
 Programs using PIOCS for DASD access have to be recoded to include Set Sector CCWs and to establish arguments for the CCWs.
 If this is not done, these programs will destroy the effectiveness of RPS by monopolizing the channel.